-- Provide better access to the Park-and-Ride and the shuttle to the ferry. - Provide easier access to the properties south of Upper Main Street as part of a proposal by the Tisbury Planning Board for extensive "smart growth" infill development. - The possibility of making Look Street one-way exiting the intersection should also be analyzed.
+- Provide better access to the Park-and-Ride and the shuttle to the ferry. - Provide easier access to the properties south of Upper Main Street as part of a proposal by the Tisbury Planning Board for extensive "smart growth" infill development.

-3. Five Corners, Tisbury: This intersection features three local roads (Water St., Beach St. Ext., and Lagoon Pond Rd.) converging on an urban principal arterial road (Beach/State Rd.).
+- The possibility of making Look Street one-way exiting the intersection should also be analyzed. - 3.
+Five Corners, Tisbury: This intersection features three local roads (Water St., Beach St. Ext., and Lagoon Pond Rd.) converging on an urban principal arterial road (Beach/State Rd.).
 The Vineyard Haven ferry terminal on Water St. generates a great deal of traffic throughout the day.
 Much commercial, municipal, and pedestrian activity in the immediate area contributes to summertime delays of ten minutes or more.

-Improvements that are completed or underway include:

-- Having police officers direct traffic at key locations during peak summer periods; - Improving the ferry vehicle staging area, including improved signage, moving the check-in booth farther back from Water Street, and improving the short-term parking layout so back-ups do not extend into the street; - Reorganizing the Water Street Parking Lot so that cars can circulate without having to go back onto the street. - Other proposed improvements include: - Changing the direction of Union Street to allow local traffic (but not vehicles disembarking the ferry) to leave the area without passing through Five Corners. - 4.
-Blinker Intersection, Oak Bluffs: The intersection of Barnes Rd. (a rural minor collector) and Edgartown-Vineyard Haven Rd. (an urban principal arterial) features a four-way stop (blinking red light) and summertime delays of up to twenty minutes. - This intersection had a relatively high number of accidents as well as long delays on Barnes Road when it was a two-way stop.
+- In 2005, the Tisbury Town Administrator and representatives of the Planning Board, Police and Fire Departments, Steamship Authority, and Martha's Vineyard Commission worked to formulate recommended improvements to Five Corners. - Improvements that are completed or underway include: - Having police officers direct traffic at key locations during peak summer periods; - Improving the ferry vehicle staging area, including improved signage, moving the check-in booth farther back from Water Street, and improving the short-term parking layout so back-ups do not extend into the street; - Reorganizing the Water Street Parking Lot so that cars can circulate without having to go back onto the street. - Other proposed improvements include: - Changing the direction of Union Street to allow local traffic (but not vehicles disembarking the ferry) to leave the area without passing through Five Corners.

+4. Blinker Intersection, Oak Bluffs: The intersection of Barnes Rd. (a rural minor collector) and Edgartown-Vineyard Haven Rd. (an urban principal arterial) features a four-way stop

+(blinking red light) and summertime delays of up to twenty minutes.

+This intersection had a relatively high number of accidents as well as long delays on Barnes Road when it was a two-way stop.
 After it was converted to a four-way stop in 2003, the accident rate declined although during the summer, the back-ups on the Edgartown-Vineyard Haven Road average eight minutes, and are considerably longer at some times of the day.

-A 2006 study by the Martha's Vineyard Commission, based in part on a 2001 study by MS

-Transportation, analyzed five options including the fourway stop with or without a turning lane, a traffic signal with and without turning lanes, and a roundabout.
+A 2006 study by the Martha's Vineyard Commission, based in part on a 2001 study by MS Transportation, analyzed five options including the four-way stop with or without a turning lane, a traffic signal with and without turning lanes, and a roundabout.
 The options were evaluated according to a series of criteria including safety, congestion, and air pollution.
-The roundabout was

-- deemed the most effective solution, and in 2006 the Joint Transportation Committee recommended construction of the roundabout. - In September 2006, the Board of Selectmen decided to build a roundabout.
-Construction is expected to cost \$1.1M and is scheduled to take place in 2012. - 5.
-Downtown Oak Bluffs: The vicinity of ferry terminals, the Oak Bluffs Harbor and Circuit Avenue features an urban principal arterial snaking through one of the most popular and busiest areas of the Vineyard.
+The roundabout was deemed the most effective solution, and in 2006 the Joint Transportation Committee recommended construction of the roundabout.

+to build a roundabout.
+Construction is expected to cost \$1.1M and is scheduled to take place in 2012.

+5. Downtown Oak Bluffs: The vicinity of ferry terminals, the Oak Bluffs Harbor and Circuit Avenue features an urban principal arterial snaking through one of the most popular and busiest areas of the Vineyard.
 Dense concentrations of commercial activity, one of the Island's largest public beaches, three ferry terminals, a popular park, and high volumes of pedestrian and bicycle traffic result in congestion.
 In the past few years, several successful improvements have increased safety, as well as aesthetics, in the area.